What Are Bone Spurs (Osteophytosis) And How Can Physical Therapy Help?

 1. Pain Management

-Your physical therapist may recommend you use heat and cold therapy or dry needling.
+For instance, your physical therapist may recommend you use heat and cold therapy or dry needling.

-Each of these options may help reduce the pain you feel in your bone spurs by helping to reduce excess pull on the bones from the muscles.
+Each of these options may help reduce the pain you feel in your bone spurs by helping reduce excess pull on the bones from the muscles.

 2. Strengthening Exercises